assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 Note that if the application protocol starts with a message from Client (a common case) this message can be sent together with Message M4.
-This results in a secure channel handshake that has a one round-trip overhead instead of two.
-Implementation should allow the application to chose to send a first application message together with M4.
+This results in a handshake that only has a one round-trip overhead.
+Implementations should allow the application to send a first application message together with M4.